duccltd/enlay-node/README.md

 ## Usage

 To be fully integrated with Enlay, we have composed a list of actionables below.
 These are essential for your integration to work.
+Currently, there are two implementations required, one for the backend and one for the frontend.
+On the backend we handle user product fetching and generating advertisement placements.
+Meanwhile, on the frontend, we register clicks and views of those products..

 ### Backend

-#### Creating the client
+#### Creating the enlay client

-You should not expose the Enlay client with your token to the client.
+You should not expose the Enlay client with your token to the user.
 You can find your token on the [publisher dashboard](https://publisher.enlay.io/publisher).

 ```ts
 // src/enlay/index.ts